Dubai One Freezone Passport: Complete Business Setup Guide

 Louis Vuitton Leads as First Member

 Global luxury brand Louis Vuitton became the first corporate member to join this scheme and benefit from its offerings.
-It will now maintain its warehouse operations in Jebel Ali Free Zone (JAFA), and at the same time establish its corporate office at One Za’abeel, a part of DWTC Free Zone.
+It will now maintain its warehouse operations in Jebel Ali Free Zone (JAFZA), and at the same time establish its corporate office at One Za’abeel, a part of DWTC Free Zone.
 It took the company five days to complete the process.

 The swift and efficient onboarding of Louis Vuitton to the One Freezone Passport demonstrates the caliber of businesses in Dubai and its commitment to nurturing a healthy and friendly business environment.